HongJungKim-dev/obra-inspired-icons/README.md

 # obra-inspired-icons
-unofficial React component library based on MIT-licensed Obra assets
+⚠️ This project is not affiliated with Obra Studio.
+It is an unofficial React component library based on MIT-licensed Obra assets.